AEN SA Board & Executive

 Greg has worked in research and development within the defence sector and has been the CEO for the peak body of the state’s electronics manufacturing industry.
 He has also worked extensively in vocational education and training for many years in roles including teaching, senior and executive management, and in his current position as CEO of ATEC.
 Greg is a member of the Australian Institute of Company Directors and of Engineers Australia, and has professional qualifications in technology, education, and management, which are underpinned by several paraprofessional and trade qualifications in electrotechnology.

-Brian Rungie is the Chief Executive Office of PEER Education, Employment and Training where he leads an organisation that is committed to building trade careers through quality apprenticeships, employment and training.
+Brian Rungie is the Chief Executive Officer of PEER Education, Employment and Training where he leads an organisation that is committed to building trade careers through quality apprenticeships, employment and training.

 Brian became a member of the Board in 2024.